B-about-that/hello-world/README.md

 # hello-world
 Hello there!
-Getting started and jazzed for GitHub
+Getting started and jazzed for GitHub.

 San Francisco burritos win.
 Period.
 I'm into exploring new ways to build, connect, and engage.